 After our first music therapy session together, it was clear that this chapter of Natalie’s treatment would be incredibly fun and beneficial.
 She began to master each music intervention quicker than anyone could have expected.
 Natalie would improvise freely on an instrument and then I would initiate communication by matching her musical ideas.
 She figured out quickly that she had a significant amount of control over the music.
 Natalie would often laugh and smile while leading me through her musical creations.
 From this initial rapport building intervention, I gradually challenged Natalie to follow my musical cues, make eye contact more frequently, and actively focus on memorizing and repeating rhythmic patterns.
 Each of these challenges were presented through fun musical games and gradually, Natalie became confident in her ability to initiate communication with others and stay emotionally regulated throughout the day, making her aggressive behavior less frequent.
 She also started to engage more in other therapeutic services including seeing a tutor to learn to communicate more effectively through sign language and participating in the KVC Academy, easing her into a learning environment with few triggers and a high level of individualized care.

-Natalie was a delight to work with and many of us at Prairie Ridge miss her greatly.
+Natalie was a delight to work with and many of us at KVC Hospitals Kansas City miss her greatly.
 Her transformation was inspiring to witness, and I am incredibly proud we were able to send this young lady safely back home to her family with a new set of skills and tools to help her succeed.

-Each year, KVC Hospitals serves thousands of children, adolescents and adults who struggle with depression, anxiety, trauma, substance abuse, suicidal thoughts and feelings of violence.
+Each year, KVC Hospitals serves thousands of children, adolescents and adults who struggle with depression, anxiety, impacts of trauma, substance abuse and suicidal thoughts.
 Our experiential learning programs make treatment engaging and teach new skills for processing trauma, managing difficult emotions and moving beyond traumatic experiences.